cbossuyt/HToSS_analysis/README.md

 If this simple C++ program is built upon, it'll naturally lend itself to object-orientated programming and the uses of classes - just like the original version of this code was for the search of a rare single top quark process using 2016+2017 simulated and real data from the CMS experiment!

+Try running both the python script and the C++ program and see how long each one takes!

 The code consists of .hpp header files, one defining the nTuple tree structure (AnalysisEvent.hpp) and two declaring the configuration parser and the dataset classes (used for reading in configuration files and processing the datasets in those configs that are read in by the program); two .cpp source code files that define the configuration parser and the dataset classes, and a .cxx source code file that is used by the makefile to create an executable.
 The .cxx file contains the main() program function and, using the config parser and dataset classes, reads in the nTuple trees detailed in the